Charging Tesla as a tenant at home

 - Where do you have to make wall breakthroughs for the cable and cable routing through cellar corridors?

 - Who pays for the electricity?
 Ideally, the supply line of the charging station/socket is connected directly to a meter.
 If not possible, in the worst case, you could make an agreement with the owner regarding a flat rate.
 However, the owner is probably least interested in this.
-And simply charging general electricity you don’t pay for would not be acceptable to the neighbourhood.
+And simply charging general electricity you don’t pay for would not be acceptable to the neighborhood.

 Arguments for the property owner